CUBRID/cubrid-manual/en/admin/control.rst

     @ cubrid master stop
     ++ cubrid master stop: success

 Enter code below to stop registered CUBRID service.
-You can verify that server process, broker process, and master process as well as *demodb* and *testdb* stop at once.
+You can verify that server process, broker process, gateway process and master process as well as *demodb* and *testdb* stop at once.

 ::